mitronique/mitronique/README.md

-# Hi, I'm Stefanut
+Hello, my name is Stefanut.
 I'm a cybersecurity enthusiast and student from Craiova, passionate about low-level coding and building tools that explore the depths of systems.

 ---

-## 👨‍💻 What I do
+## 👨‍💻 Projects

 💼 Currently working on: